stolostron/multicluster-global-hub/doc/README.md

     See [Crunchy Postgres for Kubernetes](https://access.crunchydata.com/documentation/postgres-operator/v5/) for more information about Crunchy Postgres for Kubernetes.

     Global hub manager and Grafana services need Postgres database to collect and display data.
-The data can be accessed by creating a storage secret named `multicluster-global-hub-storage` in the `open-cluster-management` namespace.
+The data can be accessed by creating a storage secret named `multicluster-global-hub-storage` in the `multicluster-global-hub` namespace.
 This secret should contain the following two fields:

     - `database_uri`: Required: The URI user should have the required permission to create the global hub database in the postgres.
     - `database_uri_with_readonlyuser`: Required, the URI user must have the permission to read the global hub database in the postgres.
     - `ca.crt`: Optional: If your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
 If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.

-    **Note:** There is a sample script available [here](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage)(Note:the client version of kubectl must be v1.21+) to install postgres in `multicluster-global-hub-postgres` namespace and automatically create the secret `multicluster-global-hub-storage` in namespace `open-cluster-management`.
+    **Note:** There is a sample script available [here](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage)(Note:the client version of kubectl must be v1.21+) to install postgres in `multicluster-global-hub-postgres` namespace and automatically create the secret `multicluster-global-hub-storage` in namespace `multicluster-global-hub`.

 - Strimzi 0.33 or later needs to be installed